quacksouls/lyf/doc/object.md

 }
 ```

+Notice in the template above that you use array destructuring.
+To process each
-To process each entry via the `.forEach()` method, you might use arrow function
+entry via the `.forEach()` method, you might use arrow function expression and
-expression and structure your code like so:
+structure your code like so:

 ```js
 const processEntry = (entry) => {